 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

-Yes 🗆 No
+☑ Yes □ No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2021.
+- D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2022. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category.